StudioEtrange/mambo/NOTES.md

 * This api an be used with a traefik middleware forwardauth attached to service router.
 When using an organizr to auto login into service do not forget to add an `authRespnseHeaders` to traefik middleware : `forwardauth.authResponseHeaders = ["X-Organizr-User"]`

-Auto login into organizr and by pass organir login mechanism
+Auto login into organizr portail (=bypass organir login mechanism)

 * In organizr the Auth Proxy functionnality allow ONLY to auto login into organizr and bypass authentification
     * This do not help in anyway to make SSO nor auto login into any service